chimericdream/worldofpannotia.com/src/_wondrous_items/goggles-of-minute-seeing.md

   marketPriceSpecial: ""
   weight: ""
   description: |
     The lenses of this item are made of special crystal.
-When placed over the eyes of the wearer, the lenses enable her to see much better than normal at distances of 1 foot or less, granting her a +5 competence bonus on _search_ checks to find secret doors, traps, and similar concealed objects.
+When placed over the eyes of the wearer, the lenses enable her to see much better than normal at distances of 1 foot or less, granting her a +5 competence bonus on {% skill_link search %} checks to find secret doors, traps, and similar concealed objects.
 Both lenses must be worn for the magic to be effective.
 ---